davidferlay/42-tiling-manager-setup/README.md

 ## How to install

+Execute the scripts with `/usr/bin/bash`:
 ```bash
 bash 0-backup-home.sh // Optional
 bash 1-gnome-config.sh
 bash 2-install-pop-shell.sh
 bash 3-configure-pop-shell.sh
 ```
-Note that a user logout is reauired between each script.
+Note that a user logout is *required between each script*.

 ## Default terminal (Super+Return)